CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise2-Review-the-main-az-hop-features.md

       ```
       ![alt](image/EX2-Task5-Step20.png)

-20. This is running witout GPU acceleration and should deliver about **40 frames/sec**.
+20. This is running without GPU acceleration and should deliver about **40 frames/sec**.

       ![alt](image/EX2-Task5-Step21.png)